microsoft/TypeScript-Handbook/pages/tutorials/React.md

 This will create an optimized JS and CSS build in `./build/static/js` and `./build/static/css` respectively.

-You won't need to run a production build most of the time, but it's often useful to do so before committing changes.
+You won't need to run a production build most of the time, but it is useful if you need to measure things like the final size of your app.

 # Creating a component